 Card Highlights: Members receive free shipping on most Target.com orders, plus 30 extra days for returns.
 Those returns don’t apply to mobile purchases, products with a fixed return date or non-returnable items.
 Do note this card may only be used at Target stores in the U.S. and on Target.com.

 Rewards Details: Members receive 5% off eligible purchases, excluding Target gift cards, prescriptions, over-the-counter items and certain food court restaurants.

 Annual Fee: None

 With its high APR and late payment fee (up to $38), this is not the type of card to take lightly.
 Shoppers will need to think through their purchases and do their best to make the monthly payments on time and consistently.
 If you’re loyal to Target, this card can be a helpful tool, as you can earn serious rewards just by shopping as you normally would.
 That 5% discount can quickly add up, and everyone loves free shipping.

 That said, if you want the flexibility of being able to shop where you like, this card is not the right one for you.
-Other cash back cards, like the Chase Freedom Unlimited (see full review here), which offers 1.5% cash back everywhere, may give you the cash back rewards you’re looking for without requiring you to stick with one store.
+Other cash back cards, like the Chase Freedom Unlimited (see full review here), which offers unlimited 1.5% cash back on all purchases, may give you the cash back rewards you’re looking for without requiring you to stick with one store.